leeroybrun/node-mt-files-downloader/README.md

 - getDownloads() : get the list of downloads in manager
 - getDownloadByUrl(url) : get a specified download by URL
 - getDownloadByFilePath(filePath) : get a specified download by file path
+- removeDownloadByFilePath(filePath) : remove a specified download by file path.
+It does not destroy it, just remove from download manager !
+Call download.destroy() before if you want to completely remove it.

 ### Formatters methods